deficollective/defiscan/src/content/protocols/liquity-v2/ethereum.md

 ## Autonomy

-Liquity v2 relies on a combination of external Chainlink market oracles - ETH-USD, RETH-ETH and STETH-USD - as well as LST smart contract exchange rates, in order to price collateral.
+Liquity v2 relies on a combination of external Chainlink market oracles - ETH-USD, RETH-ETH and STETH-USD - as well as LST smart contract exchange rates in order to price collateral.

-For a given collateral branch, if its market oracle or LST exchange rate fails, the system shuts that branch down: it freezes new debt issuance, and enables “urgent redemptions” to clear debt and collateral as fast as possible.
-Borrowers are free to repay BOLD, withdraw collateral and close their loans on the shutdown branch.
+If the market oracle or LST exchange rate fails on a given collateral branch, the system shuts that branch down: it freezes new debt issuance, and enables “urgent redemptions” in order to clear debt and collateral as fast as possible.
+Borrowers are free to repay BOLD, withdraw collateral and close their loans on the shut down branch.

-If a branch’s LST market oracle fails, the branch falls back to pricing collateral via a combination of the LST exchange rate and ETH-USD price.
+Additionally, if a branch’s LST market oracle fails, the branch falls back to pricing collateral via a combination of the LST exchange rate and ETH-USD price.

 Finally, each collateral branch uses the "last good price" as a last resort if all its price sources become untrusted.
 This ensures the protocol can continue pricing collateral without interruption, minimizing the impact of oracle failure on its operations.
 Despite its reliance on external oracles, Liquity v2’s branch shutdown mechanism and fallback pricing logic mitigate the risk of disruption due to price source failure.